DelisaRogger/CommunityScienceMuseum/README.md

 ### Installing

-To get a copy of the website up and running on your local machine, follow these steps:

 1. Clone the repo:

     ```bash
     git clone git@github.com:DelisaRogger/science-museum-website.git
-    ```

-2. Navigate to the project folder:

-    ```bash
-    cd science-museum-website
     ```

 Since this project is built with HTML and CSS, no additional installation steps are required.